rayjolt/100-days-of-code/log.md

 **Today's Progress**: Still working through the programming assignments.
 I finished coding the forward pass of a ConvNet, and now I'm starting on the backward pass.

 **Thoughts:** The backward pass is going pretty well so far, although I haven't had to look at the calculus at all as part of the course.
 Maybe I should look at it separately later - or maybe take another calculus course on Coursera after I finish the deeplearning.ai speciality.

+### Day 87: 15 June 2017

+**Today's Progress**: Almost done with the programming assignments.
+I'm on the last function, though it's a tricky one.

+**Thoughts:** I have the feeling that it would be easier if I was allowed to just write the code, and not have to try and follow the Coursera code suggesions.
+Sometimes it feels like trying to read someone's mind...
+But maybe it will be clearer in the morning.